mkoertgen/hello.efk/README.md

-# hello.elk
+# hello.efk

-Example blueprint for a minimal ELK-stack orchestrated using docker-compose.
+Example blueprint for a minimal EFK-stack orchestrated using docker-compose.

 ## Getting started